1. “Semantic is a misleading word”

-It's not slow and I didn't pay much attention to CSS performance.
-We could make some savings but the current 48kb of CSS isn't hurting users at all.
+It’s not slow and I didn’t pay much attention to CSS performance.
+We could make some savings but the current 48kb of CSS isn’t hurting anyone.

 Perhaps there’s an opportunity to create a tool as opposed to a naming convention for this?